json-bell/calendar-puzzle/kanban.md

 Render when a piece has been flipped over, and mark win accordingly

 ## Epic - Detecting Win and choosing date

-CAL-?: Create function that checks for a win for a specific date

 CAL-?: Date selection - 3 fields Num/Day/Month?
 Or calendar?
 Both?